 Oatmeal is more commonly thought of as a "diet food," but it can help you gain weight, too.
-In fact, making healthy "diet" foods -- like oatmeal and milk -- part of your meal plan as you gain weight ensures you're getting lots of nutritional value, instead of packing on the pounds by eating junk food.
-Gain weight by opting for higher-calorie milks and using calorie-rich toppings to boost the energy content of your oatmeal.
+In fact, making healthy "diet" foods — like oatmeal and milk — part of your meal plan as you gain weight ensures you're getting lots of nutritional value, instead of packing on the pounds by eating junk food.

 Video of the Day

 If you're looking to gain weight, opt for higher-calorie milks (like whole milk) and using calorie-dense toppings to boost the energy content of your oatmeal (like nuts, cacao nibs and protein powder).

 When you're trying to gain weight, relatively high-calorie drinks like milk are a great way to reach your goals.
 Sugary beverages, like chocolate milk, don't trigger feelings of fullness, says the Harvard School of Public Health.
 That's a downside when you're trying to shed pounds, but a bonus when you're trying to gain.